kelloggm/wpi-paper/experiments/experimental-procedure.md

          3. Go back to the baseline branch, deleted the `unannotated` branch.
                Delete the remote branch `git push origin --delete unannotated` Delete the local branch `git branch -D unannotated`
-         4. Run the `RemoveAnnotationsForInference` program on the source;
-            `java -cp "$CHECKERFRAMEWORK/checker/dist/checker.jar" org.checkerframework.framework.stub.RemoveAnnotationsForInference -keepFile keepFile.txt .`
-         5. Recreate the branch from baseline:
+         4. Recreate the branch from baseline:
             `git checkout -b unannotated`
-         6. Add, commit and push the keepFile.
+         5. Add, commit and push the keepFile.
             `git add keepFile.txt ; git commit -m "Adding Keep Annotations"; git push origin unannotated`
+         6. Run the `RemoveAnnotationsForInference` program on the source;
+            `java -cp "$CHECKERFRAMEWORK/checker/dist/checker.jar" org.checkerframework.framework.stub.RemoveAnnotationsForInference -keepFile keepFile.txt .`
-         7. Push the unannotated code with the kept annotations and removed Checker Framework annotations.
+         7. Push the unannotated code with by running.
             `git commit -am "output of RemoveAnnotationsForInference" ; git push origin unannotated`
-         8. Save the typecheck errors to a file `typecheck-noAnnos.txt`; `git add and commit the file ; git commit -m "All typecheck warnings" ; git push origin unannotated`.
+   5. Save all the type check errors to a file `typecheck-noAnnos.out` and then commit them to the `unannotated` branch.
+   `git add typecheck-noAnnos.out ; git commit -m "All typecheck warnings" ; git push origin unannotated`.

 ##### D. Collect the number of original annotations in the code:
    1. run `git checkout -b annotation-statistics origin/baseline`